 Fire Chief Mark Gregory is responsible for the daily operations of the fire district, for developing and instituting a chain of command, and for developing a set of procedures within the adopted district policies, state laws and regulations.
-Deputy Chief Steven Slater is the senior officer in the absence of the Fire Chief and serves as our Volunteer Program Coordinator.
+Deputy Chief Steve Slater is the senior officer in the absence of the Fire Chief and serves as our Volunteer Program Coordinator.

-Captain Beverly Wright is our Training Officer and is responsible for our training program and the development of new members.
+Deputy Chief Steve Slater is our Training Officer and is responsible for our training program and the development of new members.

 Volunteer lieutenants lead our three duty sections.
 Lieutenants Ron Smith, Donovan McCartney, and William Hardesty have a significant impact on volunteer staffing, operational readiness, and the service we provide.